 Lot sizes range from 65 x 110 on the small side to 95 x 120 on the large side.
 The curving streets are named for jewels and stones, like Onyx, Crystal, Amethyst, Emerald, and more and are lined with trees.

-On the Robert E. Lee side of the neighborhood, you’ll have a convenient Robert Fresh Market for groceries, a drug store, a fitness center, and sandwich, and coffee shops.
+On the Allen Toussaint Blvd. side of the neighborhood, you’ll find a convenient Robert Fresh Market for groceries, a drug store, a fitness center, and sandwich and coffee shops.

 Just outside of the neighborhood, there are several seafood restaurants, 2 yacht clubs, and a marina for parking your boat.

-While there are lots of nearby things to do and see, Lakeshore is pretty suburban, and you’ll need a car to get around unless you’re right on the edge by Robert E. Lee.
+While there are lots of nearby things to do and see, Lakeshore is pretty suburban, and you’ll need a car to get around unless you’re right on the edge by Allen Toussaint Blvd.